BUAA-BDA/OpenHuFu/README.md

 ### Running Hu-Fu Demo on OSM

-In the example below, we will show how to execute federated spatial queries over a four silo data federation with PostgreSQL.
+In the example below, we will show how to execute federated spatial queries over a four-silo data federation with PostgreSQL.

 * Create user, database and PostGIS extension in PostgreSQL